Southwest Detroit Banner

 5 BUILD THE GUIDE Welcome

-As the Guide formally launches in the fall of 2023, it is worth noting that what appear here represents more than a decade of work on the part of the Guide team, largely undertaken by community activists, students, and consulting scholars.
+As the Guide formally launches, it is worth noting that what appear here represents more than a decade of work on the part of the Guide team, largely undertaken by community activists, students, and consulting scholars.
 The challenges of fundraising and the evolving nature of the MCNHA website’s infrastructure meant that work unfolded in several phases.
 Looking forward, we invite others to help in this ongoing tribute to Southwest Detroit’s auto legacy as it is made accessible to current and former neighborhood residents, tourists, auto enthusiasts, community activists, and students.

 The Guide Team trusts that the profiles of firms found in the Firms and Sites section, many of which were drafted prior to 2017, still serve as a solid foundation for this undertaking.
 Most of the essays that appear in the Community History and Labor Roots sections were developed towards the end of by 2020.
 Having done so much to chronicle the area’s firms and labor history, the team is beginning to explore how best to tell the stories of the various cultural communities that came from afar to power the neighborhood’s auto factories in the era of its auto boom.